 A very popular day trip from San Francisco for many travelers is an excursion to Muir Woods National Monument.
-Located in Marin County near the town of Mill Valley, Muir Woods protects a forest filled with old growth coast redwoods.
-Because of its proximity to San Francisco, it is an extremely popular national park site with over a million visitors a year.
+Located in Marin County, California near the town of Mill Valley, Muir Woods protects a forest filled with old growth coast redwoods.
+Because of its proximity to San Francisco, it is an extremely popular national park site with close to a million visitors a year.

 Here are my very best tips to help you have a smooth visit to Muir Woods National Monument.